Ghost: Scientific view

 According to research in anomalistic psychology visions of ghosts may arise from hypnagogic hallucinations ("waking dreams" experienced in the transitional states to and from sleep).
-In a study of two experiments into alleged hauntings (Wiseman et al..
+A study of two experiments into alleged hauntings (Wiseman et al..
 2003) came to the conclusion "that people consistently report unusual experiences in 'haunted' areas because of environmental factors, which may differ across locations."
 Some of these factors included "the variance of local magnetic fields, size of location and lighting level stimuli of which witnesses may not be consciously aware".

 Some researchers, such as Michael Persinger of Laurentian University, Canada, have speculated that changes in geomagnetic fields (created, e.g., by tectonic stresses in the Earth's crust or solar activity) could stimulate the brain's temporal lobes and produce many of the experiences associated with hauntings.
 Sound is thought to be another cause of supposed sightings.
 Richard Lord and Richard Wiseman have concluded that infrasound can cause humans to experience bizarre feelings in a room, such as anxiety, extreme sorrow, a feeling of being watched, or even the chills.
 Carbon monoxide poisoning, which can cause changes in perception of the visual and auditory systems, was speculated upon as a possible explanation for haunted houses as early as 1921.

 People who experience sleep paralysis often report seeing ghosts during their experiences.
 Neuroscientists Baland Jalal and V.S.
 Ramachandran have recently proposed neurological theories for why people hallucinate ghosts during sleep paralysis.
 Their theories emphasize the role of the parietal lobe and mirror neurons in triggering such ghostly hallucinations.